Kyurenpoto/Asio_practice/README.md

 # Asio_practice

-practice for basic Asio server/client
+Practice for basic Asio echo Server/Client.

 ## How to checkout and build

-I will assume you are using git.
+### Linux

 1. Checkout this repository and submodules